ARINBRE/Introduction/README.md

 # AR-INBRE Research Computing Introduction

 Welcome to the central hub for the **Arkansas IDeA Network of Biomedical Research Excellence (AR-INBRE)** research computing resources.
-This document serves as the main catalog, providing a clear overview of the pipelines, tools, and educational modules available within the ARINBRE GitHub organization.
+This document serves as the main catalog, providing a clear overview of the Repos for educational modules available within the ARINBRE GitHub.

 ---